Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.15.5.x of the free version correspond to changes made in 2.15.5.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.15.7.x of the free version correspond to changes made in 2.15.6.x of the paid version.

+= 1.15.7 - 06/Dec/2018 =

+* FIX: a method call on an incorrect class which caused a fatal error

+= 1.15.6 - 06/Dec/2018 =

+* FEATURE: Added WordPress 5.0 support to UpdraftClone
+* FEATURE: Added the ability to choose the UpdraftClone server location
+* FEATURE: Cut a step from the activation procedure on paid versions, improving reliability on some installs that did not detect available updates
+* TWEAK: The UpdraftClone video is inserted after clicking a link (prevent unwanted call to the video server)
+* TWEAK: Replace a 'continue' with a 'break' to prevent a PHP notice on PHP 7.3
+* TWEAK: (Paid versions) Simplify the constants involved in defining a custom/over-ride licensing server; and show in the 'Extensions' tab if an over-ride applies.
+* TWEAK: (Paid versions) Remove a library versioning assumption in the processing of results from a licensing claim
+* TWEAK: (Paid versions) A regression had caused the current UD install version to be sent in an updates check
+* TWEAK: Re-factoring of scheduling methods into their own class
+* TWEAK: Tweak the scheduling engine to separate the next resumption time from the maximum run time in the case of overlapping runs, in order to prevent unnecessary large gaps between resumptions in cases where the server allows very long run times

 = 1.15.5 - 19/Nov/2018 =